 Chiang Mai

-- Hike through mist-covered trails in Doi Inthanon or discover serene temples surrounded by fog in Doi Suthep.
+- Explore misty trails in Doi Inthanon or visit fog-covered temples around Doi Suthep.

-- Shelter from the drizzle with a cup of herbal tea after a traditional massage in the Old Town.
+- Relax with a traditional Thai massage or enjoy a warm herbal tea in the Old Town.

 Bangkok

-- Explore Bangkok’s museum scene: MOCA, Jim Thompson House, or the Bangkok Art and Culture Centre.
+- Visit museums such as MOCA, Jim Thompson House, or the Bangkok Art and Culture Centre.

-- Take a boat ride along the canals—quieter, cooler, and often more atmospheric in the rain.
+- Take a canal boat ride—cooler, quieter, and often more atmospheric in the rain.

 Want a more local way to get around in wet weather?
-Discover whether tuk-tuks in Thailand are a good idea during the rainy season — plus tips to ride them smartly and safely.
+Discover whether tuk-tuks in Thailand are a good idea during the rainy season.

 Rainy Season Festivals You Shouldn’t Miss

-Another spectacular monsoon-related celebration is the Bun Bang Fai Rocket Festival, where villagers launch handmade rockets to encourage rainfall and mark the start of the wet season.
+Another iconic event is the Bun Bang Fai Rocket Festival, where communities launch handmade rockets to encourage rainfall and mark the start of the agricultural season.

 Pros and Cons of Traveling During the Rainy Season